windsuzu/console.jay/content/docker/cli-commands/docker stop, kill.md

 These commands are strongly associated with the [[Docker Container Lifecycle]].

-It's recommended to use `docker stop` to stop a [[docker container|container]] first, instead of using `docker kill`.
+It's recommended to use `docker stop` to stop a [[Docker Container|container]] first, instead of using `docker kill`.
 The `docker stop` command sends a `SIGTERM` signal to the container, allowing the container to terminate its processes gracefully and cleanly.

 ```bash
 docker stop container_id